tytydraco/yessleep/out/Im_a_delivery_driver_at_an_occult_flower_shop_One_of_our_regulars_is_an_eldritch_horror.md

+I hesitated at the idea of stealing from a dead person, especially an old woman.
+Then I remembered that Dolores had willingly led me to a cursed object that would have rotted half of my body off.
+I shrugged.
 "Fair enough."

 I got to my feet, happy to find they both worked again.
 And as he sank back into his teleportation circle, I searched for a few garbage bags out of Dolores's kitchen.